colinaut/mirth-peddlers-astro/src/pages/posts/the-raver-and-the-bear.md

 ---
-title: "THE RAVER AND THE BEAR"
+title: THE RAVER AND THE BEAR
-pubDate: "2015-05-02"
+pubDate: 2015-05-02
-description: "In this article, I am going to show you how to install & setup Go (Golang) on Mac and also setup/configure VS Code for writing Go (Golang) code."
+description: I was inspired and made a micro rpg game for David Schirbun’s awesome 200 Word RPG challenge called THE RAVER AND THE BEAR!
-hero: "/images/The-Raver-and-the-Bear.png"
+hero: /images/The-Raver-and-the-Bear.png
+heroAlt: Angry bear and two records, one with Wub Wub Wub an the other with Boots N' Cats
-tags: ["game","larp"]
+tags:
+  - game
+  - larp
-layout: "../../layouts/BlogPostLayout.astro"
+layout: ../../layouts/BlogPostLayout.astro
 ---

 I was inspired and made a micro rpg game for David Schirbun’s awesome [#200WordRPG challenge](https://schirduans.com/david/2015/04/200-word-rpg-challenge.html) called THE RAVER AND THE BEAR!
 You should check out the 200 Word RPG Challenge site as there are some amazing entries.
 I especially love LoveInt and Holding On and KillByNumbers but I’ve honestly barely scratched the surface of all the entries.